Tervicke/Tervicke.github.io/README.md

 Hi, I’m Amey, a CS student from India.
 I like building stuff, exploring tech, and learning by doing.
 I’ve worked on a range of projects, from compilers to web apps.
-Outside code, I’m into chess, finance (quants/HFTs), and philosophy.
+Outside code, I’m into chess, finance, and philosophy.

 ## Projects